 If all of these requirements are not met, employers are required to pay employees for all PTO earned or awarded at the time of termination.
 No employment contract or policy may provide for forfeiture of that right.

 Although the terms “awarded” and “earned” are not defined in the statute, an employer with a carefully drafted policy could presumably “award” all PTO (or a portion of the amount earned for the year) in January but require that it be “earned” at a certain rate throughout the year.
-Under such a policy, employees could take PTO as needed, but the employer would ...
+Under such a policy, employees could take PTO as needed, but ...